pvcraven/web-development-class/source/tutorials/aws/aws.rst

 Getting to the Server
 ^^^^^^^^^^^^^^^^^^^^^

-Copy the Public DNS address we get from Amazon:
+Copy the Public DNS address we get from Amazon, or that you got from your instructor if he set up the server for you.

 .. image:: copy_address.png
     :width: 600px